What is Brain Stroke?

 What are the risk factors for Stroke?

 YES.
-There are three treatment stages for stroke:
+There are three treatment stages for Brain Stroke:

 Acute stroke therapy includes use of thrombolytic drug which can be intra venous in the first 3 to 4 and half hours after onset of symptoms.
 This acts by dissolving the blood clot (thrombus) causing the blockage.
 This is called thrombolytic therapy.
 Mechanical thrombectomy to remove the clot can be done up to 6 to 24 hours using catheter devices.

-Therapies to thwart or prevent first or recurrent stroke are based on treating a person’s underlying risk factors for stroke, like atrial fibrillation, high blood pressure and diabetes.
+Therapies to thwart or prevent first or recurrent Brain Stroke are based on treating a person’s underlying risk factors for stroke, like atrial fibrillation, high blood pressure and diabetes.

 Post-stroke rehabilitation helps individuals overcome disabilities that result from stroke damage by way of physiotherapy, which is an integral part of management of stroke .